HUANGXUANKUN/maze-master/README.md

 |  `C`   |      cage      | a trap that camouflage as a treasure.
 It only appears as cage when a player is very close to it.
 Deduct 1 health point once player step onto. |
 |  `S`   |     spike      | a trap to deduct 1 health point from player                  |

-**Objective**: Help Remy the rat navigate through the maze and find his “friends” while avoiding Chef Skinner from finding Remy.

 **Winning/Losing Condition:**

-1. The player loses if Remy losses all his health points.
+1. The player loses once losses all his health points.
-2. The player wins if Remy comes across all mazes while avoiding Chef Skinner and the traps.
+2. The player wins if hecomes across all mazes while avoiding Chef Skinner and the traps.

 ## Sample